-Whatever receives up to 50,000 unique visitors daily and more than two million page views monthly, the site is occasionally featured as a Top 100 site by Technorati (and a Top 10 site in their Books and Entertainment sub categories) and I am a reasonably well-known author and online personality.
-As a result publicists and others have expressed interest in promoting their product here.
+Whatever receives tens of thousands of daily visits and my Twitter feed receives millions of impressions monthly, and I am a reasonably well-known author and online personality.
+As a result publicists and others have expressed interest in promoting their product and/or causes here.
 Here’s the deal on all of that.

 Books: I don’t review books here, but I run features to promote other authors’ work here, most notably the Big Idea feature, and a weekly roundup of books/ARCs sent to me.
 Here is why I don’t review books on Whatever.
 Here is how to participate in the Big Idea.
 To send books/ARCs for the roundup, the address is below.

 Music, DVDs, software, gadgets and other stuff: I am open to receiving materials in all these categories.

 Yes, you may send me books, music, DVDs, software, gadgets, etc for consideration.
 No, I do not guarantee note of the material, or that I will interview or run a feature on your author, although I do try to note on the Web site what works are sent to me.

 Contact me at email@example.com to query me about interest in your product if you like, but generally speaking it is not necessary to query me beforehand; just send it.
 Please do not call me unless invited to do so.